 - Test for doneness after 30 seconds by removing one piece, dip in the water, and taste.
 Keep tasting every 30-60 seconds until the vegetables are cooked to your liking.
 Most vegetables take between 2-3 minutes.

 - Once they are done, quickly remove them from the boiling water with a slotted spoon and plunge them into the ice bath to stop the cooking process.
 (This is called "shocking.")

 - When the vegetables are completely cool, remove them from the ice bath and drain them on the towel-lined plate.

 - Although you might be tempted to forgo the ice water bath treatment, don't.
 It is critical because it prevents further cooking, and maintains the food's color and texture.

 - The majority of recipes will tell you to salt the boiling water.
 Salting adds to the veggies' flavor, it also lessens the loss of the foods' salts and sugars that would otherwise leach into the water.

 - The quantity of salt you should add is debatable.
-I normally add 2 tbsp of salt for every quart of water.
+I normally add 2 tablespoon of salt for every quart of water.
 Some chefs say to salt the water as you would if you were cooking pasta.
 Others recommend adding more salt so that the water tastes similar to brine.
 The salt adds flavor to the veggies while raising the boiling point of water hence, cooking them faster.